imgproxy/imgproxy/docs/configuration.md

 imgproxy can send its metrics to Datadog:

 * `IMGPROXY_DATADOG_ENABLE`: when `true`, enables sending metrics to Datadog.
 Default: false
+* `IMGPROXY_DATADOG_ENABLE_ADDITIONAL_METRICS`: when true, enables sending the additional metrics to Datadog.
+Default: false

+**⚠️Warning:** Since the additional metrics are treated by Datadog as custom, Datadog can additionally bill you for their usage.
+Please, check out Datadog's [Custom Metrics Billing](https://docs.datadoghq.com/account_management/billing/custom_metrics/) page for additional details.

 Check out the [Datadog](datadog.md) guide to learn more.